AdesojiCodeMaster/enum_methods/README.md

 ## Acknowledgments

-- Project originally taken from The Odin Project
+- The Odin Project
-- Project inspired by Microverse Program
+- Microverse Program

+## 📝 License

+This project is open-licensed.

+## 📝 Credits
+Microverse.